acl-org/reverie/acguidelines.md

 ARR is manned by people spread across the globe, and as a result, emails and deadlines sometimes fall onto time/days that are convenient for one location but not others.
 We kindly ask for your understanding and hope that you can still help within your own time constraints.

+> ❗ **If at any point in the cycle you find that your ability to perform AC duties was compromised due to a personal emergency, please fill out the [Emergency Declaration form](/reviewerguidelines.md#q-what-should-i-do-if-i-cannot-complete-my-assignment-due-to-a-personal-emergency) as soon as possible.**

 # ✅ **TASK 1.
 Initial submission checks**

 The first thing to check is whether you happen to know the paper and have a conflict of interest with it, or feel that it is completely out of your field of expertise.
 This is not a frequent phenomenon, but if it happens to you -- please reach out to your SAC and request a reassignment immediately.